combattingbias/combattingbias.huygens.knaw.nl/docs/bias/toolkit.md

             <p>
                 <strong>Use the filters below</strong> to explore types of biases by their <strong>category</strong> (discrimination or opacity)
                 or by the <strong>research stage</strong> where they commonly occur.
 You can also search for specific keywords across all bias concepts.
-                Each concept includes definitions, practical questions, and actionable guidance for researchers.
+                Each concept includes definitions, practical questions, and actionable guidance for dataset creators and users.
             </p>
         </div>